 - Opposites attract.
 If your roommate is totally unlike you, use this opportunity to get to know them and grow as a person.

 We encourage you to decorate your room to make it feel like home.
 However, there are a number of guidelines in order to maintain safety and minimize damage.
-See your RA or RHD or review the Residential Life Handbook to learn more about our decorating policy.
+See your RA or RHD or review the Residence Life Handbook to learn more about our decorating policy.

 There are some items that are not allowed in the residence halls due to space or safety issues: